sharadalt/sharadalt.github.io/_portfolio/blocipedia.md

 </div>
 <br />

 There is one more role called admin role in Blocipedia.
-This roles thingy is implemented using pundit gem .
+This roles thingy is implemented using pundit gem.
 Premium users like you and admin users are able to create new private wikis and make public wikis private.
 If you did not figure it out already, you can edit a wiki with Markdown syntax.
 You can add and remove collaborators for your private wikis.

 Important note, If you decide to go back to standard user role, that is a piece of cake!
 At the bottom of premier user screen select to become one.
 That is it.